sam-paech/auto-antislop/README.md

 FTPO (Final-Token Preference Optimisation) is a surgical preference optimisation training algorithm that constrains gradient updates to just a rejected/chosen *continuation token*, and avoids training on the preceding context.
 The intent is to push probability mass **away from the first token of a banned phrase (the *rejected* token)** and **toward one or more viable alternatives (the *chosen* tokens)** while leaving the rest of the model distribution largely intact.

+The loss function operates entirely in logit-space (in contrast to most preference optimisation trainers that use softmax), resulting in minimalist targeted weight updates.

 ---

 #### 1. How a training example is created in the Auto-Antislop pipeline